 We spoke with the 4 Spanish guys, who attempted to make the journey and they confirmed it was closed.
 We continued to enjoy our breakfast in the beautiful patio of our Riad and a little bit of disappointment struck me.
 I am thinking, “Great!
 The entire reason we are here is to go to the desert and we aren’t going to make it!”
 Alan and I discuss our options and realize that even if they open the roads the following day, it wouldn’t be in our best interest to make that journey.
 We only had one day of cushion as a travel day each way and we weren’t willing to make the 10 hour journey, all in one shot, over snow-covered mountains, in a car with no power steering, or 4-wheel drive.

 We didn’t get to go to the desert, but through friends, we do know how to get a cheap Sahara tour in Morocco for next time!

-The Actual 1 Week Itinerary In Morocco
+The Actual one-week Itinerary In Morocco

 By 9:30 am we finished our breakfast, the kids played with the house cat, and I pulled out the laptop.
 I almost didn’t bring it, so at this point I was thrilled that I did.
 I spent about 40 minutes researching alternative plans, bouncing ideas off of Alan, and cancelling what we had already booked.
 We could go south to Agadir, west to Essaouira, or north to Casablanca.
 Thanks to all of that “over research” I did before we even departed, I knew there really wasn’t much to see in Casablanca, and Agadir was a very touristy British destination.
 Several other bloggers had written about and recommended Essaouira, so poof a new plan was made.